NVIDIA-RTX/DirectXShaderCompiler/docs/DXIL.rst

-261 CoopVector_ScalarOp                                   Perform scalar operation on each element of Cooperative Vector 262 CoopVector_ArithmeticOp                               Elementwise Arithmetic Op 263 CoopVector_LoadRawBuf                                 Load coop vector from raw buffer 264 CoopVector_StoreRawBuf                                Store wave matrix to raw buffer 265 CoopVector_MatMul                                     Vector Matrix Multiply 266 CoopVector_MatMulAdd                                  Vector Matrix Multiply 267 CoopVector_CopyFrom                                   Perform scalar operation on each element of Cooperative Vector 268 CoopVector_ScalarMulAdd                               Perform scalar operation on each element of Cooperative Vector 269 CoopVector_Min                                        Perform scalar operation on each element of Cooperative Vector 270 CoopVector_Max                                        Perform scalar operation on each element of Cooperative Vector 271 CoopVector_ReadFromIndex                              Read a Coop Vector Element at Index 272 CoopVector_WriteToIndex                               Write a Coop Vector Element at Index 273 CoopVector_Activation                                 Perform scalar operation on each element of Cooperative Vector 274 CoopVector_Clamp                                      Perform scalar operation on each element of Cooperative Vector 275 CoopVector_BitwiseOp                                  Perform bitwise operation on each element of Cooperative Vector 276 CoopVector_ScalarBitwiseOp                            Perform Scalar bitwise operation on each element of Cooperative Vector
+261 CoopVector_ScalarOp                                   Perform scalar operation on each element of Cooperative Vector 262 CoopVector_ArithmeticOp                               Elementwise Arithmetic Op 263 CoopVector_LoadRawBuf                                 Load coop vector from raw buffer 264 CoopVector_LoadGroupShared                            Load wave matrix from group shared array 265 CoopVector_StoreRawBuf                                Store wave matrix to raw buffer 266 CoopVector_StoreGroupShared                           Store coopVector to group shared array 267 CoopVector_MatMul                                     Vector Matrix Multiply 268 CoopVector_MatMulAdd                                  Vector Matrix Multiply 269 CoopVector_CopyFrom                                   Perform scalar operation on each element of Cooperative Vector 270 CoopVector_ScalarMulAdd                               Perform scalar operation on each element of Cooperative Vector 271 CoopVector_Min                                        Perform scalar operation on each element of Cooperative Vector 272 CoopVector_Max                                        Perform scalar operation on each element of Cooperative Vector 273 CoopVector_ReadFromIndex                              Read a Coop Vector Element at Index 274 CoopVector_WriteToIndex                               Write a Coop Vector Element at Index 275 CoopVector_Activation                                 Perform scalar operation on each element of Cooperative Vector 276 CoopVector_Clamp                                      Perform scalar operation on each element of Cooperative Vector 277 CoopVector_BitwiseOp                                  Perform bitwise operation on each element of Cooperative Vector 278 CoopVector_ScalarBitwiseOp                            Perform Scalar bitwise operation on each element of Cooperative Vector
-277 CoopVector_BitwiseShift                               Shift left each integer vector by given num of bits 278 CoopVector_Negate                                     Unary Complement
+279 CoopVector_BitwiseShift                               Shift left each integer vector by given num of bits 280 CoopVector_Negate                                     Unary Complement
 === ===================================================== =======================================================================================================================================================================================================================